sl34567/vsctuto/README.md

 Analysis

 * Load and explore the Trial data in data/data.csv using your analysis script.
-* The installed extensions and settings shuld hint you the function names and format the file on save.
+* The installed extensions and settings should hint you the function names and format the file on save.
 * Perform the statistical analysis to identify if any drug is working.
+* Validate your results with GitHub Copilot.
 * Stage, Commit and Push your work.